 Money laundering involves engaging in financial transactions which are designed to conceal or promote illegal conduct.
 In addition, the prosecution often charges "structuring" as part of money laundering charges.
-The government has expanded its definition of money laundering to include almost any financial transaction.
-Therefore, if you have been charged with money laundering, it is essential that your lawyer understand the critical distinctions that separate this federal crime from other less serious charges.
-A conviction for money laundering can have dire consequences, including a possible prison sentence of 20 years and enormous financial penalties, in addition to restitution and forfeiture.
+The government has expanded its definition to include almost any financial transaction, therefore, it is essential that your lawyer understand the critical distinctions that separate this federal crime from other less serious charges.
+A conviction for laundering can have dire consequences, including a possible prison sentence of 20 years and enormous financial penalties, in addition to restitution and forfeiture.

 As a former Enforcement Attorney for the United States Securities & Exchange Commission, Philadelphia criminal defense attorney Hope Lefeber’s experience enables her to understand how the government operates, and therefore, enables her to best prepare a winning defense.
 For over 30 years, Ms. Lefeber has represented individuals charged with money laundering and fraud.

-Indeed, the definition of money laundering has expanded to include an extremely broad range of financial dealings involving money earned illegally, processed through bank accounts or converted to any desired form of exchange.
+Indeed, the definition has expanded to include an extremely broad range of financial dealings involving money earned illegally, processed through bank accounts or converted to any desired form of exchange.
 Historically, the government charged only drug leaders with money laundering.
-Today, however, the government is using money laundering charges in virtually every white collar case as a means to invoke the higher sentencing guidelines that correspond to the money laundering statutes.
+Today, however, the government is using these charges in virtually every white collar case as a means to invoke the higher sentencing guidelines that correspond to the money laundering statutes.

 Hope Lefeber has an impressive record of favorable results, including cases involving complex legal issues and financial dealings.
 She vigorously defends against overreaching by the government.
-Ms. Lefeber also has a network of experts, including forensic accountants who can assist in your defense of money laundering charges.
+Ms. Lefeber also has a network of experts, including forensic accountants who can assist in your defense of federal criminal charges.